 All business units work in accordance with the guidelines provided by national regulations and the International Commission on Non-Ionizing Radiation Protection (ICNIRP).
 These guidelines represent the basis for all our planning, installation work and safety measures at antenna sites.

-information about electromagnetic fields and strive to provide stakeholders with accurate and relevant information relating to installations, services and products.
+Further, all business units recognise and respect the public interest in acquiring environmental and health-related information about electromagnetic fields and strive to provide stakeholders with accurate and relevant information relating to installations, services and products.

 Vital for Society